squareblob/MountAugusta/Constitution.md

 i.
 Property that has shown no signs of improvement in at least 7 days shall be considered eligible for dereliction.

 ii.
-Those seeking ownership of a derelict property will:
+Those seeking ownership of a property eligible for dereliction will:

-Place a sign at the property with their in-game name, the current date, and the word “Dereliction”.
+a.
+Place a sign at the property with their in-game name, the current date, and the word “Dereliction”, with the sign being unreinforced or stone-reinforced, and accessible for removal by the public.
+The placed dereliction sign is not to be considered the property of anyone.

-Make a post on the subreddit /r/MtAugusta declaring intention of dereliction.
-The post must contain [Dereliction] in the title, and a link to at least one screenshot of the property, showing relevant structures, the dereliction sign, and the coordinates of said property.
+b.
+Make a post on the subreddit r/MtAugusta declaring intention of dereliction, with the post containing [Dereliction] in the title, the coordinates of the sign, the coordinates of the property, and a link to one or more screenshots of the property, showing relevant structures and the dereliction sign.

 iii.
-For 7 days after the initial [Dereliction] post is made, any participant in Mount Augustan affairs as defined by Article I, Section A, Part iii, subpart a, may object to the dereliction by commenting on the post stating their objection, and their reason for it.
+For 7 days after the post declaring intention of dereliction is made, any participant in Mount Augustan affairs as defined by the Constitution of Mount Augusta, Article I. Voting, A. Voting Eligibility and Registration, iii.
+Gaining voter registration, may object to the dereliction by commenting on the post stating their objection, and their reason for it.

 iv.
-If the initiator of a dereliction believes a specific objection to be frivolous or unjustifiable, the objection may be contested and subjected to review by the Judges, who will vote on whether to sustain or overrule said objection, with a majority vote deciding the outcome.
-Should there be a tie due to an even number of sitting judges, the vote of the mayor will count as the tiebreaker.
+If the initiator of a dereliction believes an objection to their dereliction to be frivolous or unjustifiable, they may have the Judges review the objection.
+The Judges will then vote to sustain or overrule said objection, with a majority vote deciding the outcome.
+Should there be a tie amongst the vote of the Judges, the vote of the Mayor will count as the tiebreaker.
+If an objection is overruled, the objection is invalid.
+Derelictions are assumed not to have gone through while voting is underway.

 v.
-Objections by the owner of the property undergoing dereliction cannot be overruled.
+Objections made by the owner of the property which is having dereliction attempted upon cannot be overruled.

 vi.
-If there is no legitimate objection within the 7 day waiting period, the derelict property, along with the structures and items within them, shall become the property of the initiating individual.
+If an objection is made and not overruled, the dereliction sign must be removed within 14 days from the initial date of the r/MtAugusta dereliction post or 7 days after the objection was sustained by a vote of the Judges (and Mayor if applicable), whichever is later.
+If this is not done, the objection will not be valid.

 vii.
+If there is no valid objection within the 7 day waiting period, the property which was the subject of dereliction proceedings, along with the structures and items within, will become the property of the initiator.

-If a property owner will have an extended absence from Civcraft and reddit, the posting of a sign or a post to /r/MtAugusta will exempt their property from dereliction for a period of 3 months.
+viii.
+If a property owner will have an extended absence from CivClassic or Reddit, both the posting of a sign on their property declaring this absence, or a post to r/MtAugusta specifying their property and declaring this absence, will exempt the posted property from dereliction for a period of 3 months.

 #**Article V. Government offices**